Plumagednine/15-112-Fail-Early-and-Often/README.md

 ### Debug Functions ###

 If you press "Control+1" you can toggle images on and off.
 (Disabled by default due to preformance issues)\
-If you press "Control+2" you can toggle map. \
+If you press "Control+2" you can toggle cone of vision. \
 If you press "Control+3" you restart the game.